Wildlife Tracking and Monitoring

 - Alien plant control

-It is however important to note that we work in a very dynamic environment, where we help out with various reserve management activities.
-Our movements and activities are regulated by the animals we work with and weather conditions, which of course we do not have control over!
+Please note: Our wildlife volunteer projects means working in very dynamic environments, meaning our movements and activities are regulated by the animals we work with as well as reserve management activities and weather conditions, which we do not have control over!
+This makes the work both unpredictable, but exciting.